openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 simulations supplied by third parties might require the supplier's consent if copyrighted material is involved.
 If you consider third party solutions, we encourage you to evaluate them for accessibility.
 The easiest way to do this is to contact the vendor and ask them about the accessibility of their product.
+Specifically, ask for their `VPAT/ACR <https://www.section508.gov/buy/request-accessibility-information>`_.

 Consider the following questions when creating simulations, keeping in mind that as the course creator, you enjoy considerable freedom in selecting course